JAEG99/Lake-District/README.md

 ### Acknowledgments

 - Thank you to my mentor Precious who has helped me from the onset of the project and pointed out many design and code tips to help me get to where I have.
 He also was a great help with providing resources I would use in the project and without him there would be no project.
-I would also like to thank my Tutor Komal who helped me with some code issues and was a great help when issues arose with tools and code.
+I would also like to thank my Tutor Komal who helped me with some code issues and was a great help when issues arose with tools and code and my classmates who we spent late nights on out weekly call discussing our code and helping each other.